bentole/expand-collapse-save-fix/README.md

 # expand-collapse-save-fix

-FIX to cytoscape.js expand-collapse which allows the graphs to be saved in collapsed state
+FIX to cytoscape.js expand-collapse which allows the graphs to be exported in JSON with elements in collapsed state

 The IDEA behind this fix is as follows: